emanor-okta/custom-scripts/iframe-widget/README.md

 ### To Run
 ```
-run an http process from iframe-wdiget directory on listening on port 8080
+run an http process from iframe-wdiget directory on listening port 8080
 ```

 Navigate to http://localhost:8080/embedded/parent.html to test.